keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/TaskDefinition/index.md

   expressed as a [Deno](https://deno.land/) script.
   Refer to [function runtime](https://github.com/keptn/lifecycle-toolkit/tree/main/functions-runtime) for more information about the runtime.
-  In the future, we intend to support additional runtimes, especially running a container image directly.

   The `function` can be defined as one of the following: